AllenCellModeling/cookiecutter-pypackage/README.md

 repository, make a PR from your working branch to `master` so that you can ensure your commits don't break the development head.
 GitHub Actions will run on every push to any branch or any pull request from any branch to any other branch.
+4. It is recommended to use "Squash and Merge" commits when committing PR's.
+It makes each set of changes to `master` atomic and as a side effect naturally encourages small well defined PR's.
+5. GitHub's UI is bad for rebasing `master` onto `stable`, as it simply adds the commits to the other branch instead of properly rebasing from what I can tell.
+You should always rebase locally on the CLI until they fix it.

 **Original repo:** https://github.com/audreyr/cookiecutter-pypackage/